ganbarodigital/ts-lib-value-objects/README.md

 }

 /**
- * Value<T> is the base class for defining your Value Object hierarchies.
+ * ValueObject<T> is the base class for defining your Value Object
+ * hierarchies.
  *
  * Every Value Object:
  *